ssebastianoo/yt-dlp-telegram/README.md

 # YT-DLP Telegram Bot
-Telegram bot that allows you to download videos from YouTube, Twitter Reddit and many other socials using [yt-dlp](https://github.com/yt-dlp/yt-dlp)
+Telegram bot that allows you to download videos from YouTube, Twitter, Reddit and many other socials using [yt-dlp](https://github.com/yt-dlp/yt-dlp)

 [Use the Bot](https://t.me/SatoruBot)